 - Next, mix up your Szechuan sauce base.
-In a small bowl, whisk together stock, soy sauce, chili paste, vinegar, cornstarch, brown sugar, and red pepper flakes.
+In a small bowl, whisk together 1/4 cup of stock, soy sauce, chili paste, vinegar, cornstarch, brown sugar, and red pepper flakes.
 Set it aside.

 - Carefully drain the oil from the wok and wipe it out, then return it to the stove.
 Heat sesame oil in the wok, and add ginger, garlic, and dried chili peppers.
 Stir fry for a minute until they’re fragrant, then add the prepped vegetables and peanuts.
 Stir fry everything for another minute or two before adding the chicken back into the pan and stir-frying for 2 to 3 minutes.

-- When the chicken is completely cooked, reduce the heat and add the sauce.
+- When the chicken and vegetables are cooked, reduce the heat and add the sauce.
 Toss everything to coat, then allow it to simmer and thicken for about 3 minutes.
 Serve the Szechuan Chicken garnished with sesame seeds, freshly sliced green onions, and more chopped peanuts, over a bowl of steamed white rice.